David was, according to the Hebrew Bible, the third king of the United Kingdom of Israel.

 David's piety was said to be so great that his prayers could bring down things from Heaven.

-Originally an earthly king ruling by divine appointment, the "son of David" became in the last two centuries BCE the apocalyptic and heavenly one who would deliver Israel and usher in a new kingdom.
+Originally an earthly king ruling by divine appointment, in the last two centuries BCE the "son of David" became the apocalyptic and heavenly one who would deliver Israel and usher in a new kingdom.

 David is commemorated on the Sunday after the Nativity, together with Joseph and James, the Brother of the Lord.